itom-project/plugins/Ximea/docs/ximea.rst

 *Linux:*

 Install the XIMEA driver from the ximea website and use the commands described there, too, in oder to install the driver.
-The point the CMAKE variable XIMEA_APIDIR to the include directory of the Ximea package.
+Then point the CMAKE variable XIMEA_APIDIR to the include directory of the Ximea package.
 This must contain the file m3api.h.
-Like under Windows, the library itself is dynamically load at runtime.
+Like under Windows, the library itself is dynamically loaded at runtime.
 It is usually loaded from /usr/lib.

 If you want to externally trigger the camera, make sure that you check if your GPIO pins require a 5V or 24V signal.
 Some cameras only support 24V, modern camera devices support both.
 This is written at the housing (at least for xiQ USB3 cameras).